devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Ideal if you host applications that replicate data to other EC2 instances, such as Hadoop clusters.
 For these cluster-based workloads, having the speed of locally attached volumes and the resiliency of replicated data helps you achieve data distribution at high performance.
 - It's also ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.
 - As ephemeral storage, instance stores are not replicated or spread across multiple devices to improve durability and availability.
 - If an instance reboots (intentionally or unintentionally), data in the instance store persists.
-However, data in the instance store is lost if disck drive fails, instance stops, hibernates or terminates.
+However, data in the instance store is lost if disc drive fails, instance stops, hibernates or terminates.

 ### Amazon EBS